suchacomic/Mubi-radarr-list/Readme.md

 ```
 pip install requirements.txt
 ```
- also python version greater than 3.8
+ also minimum python version 3.8 is required.

 # Initializing

 just paste your OMDB api in main.py

 # FYI
-This is my first ever useful (and working) script, so it's sloppy and slow.
++ This is my first ever useful (and working) script, so it's sloppy
++ you'll need to host the output file somewhere as the url field for lists in radarr only accepts suprisingly, urls and not local adresses.